 The landscape setting of Sceilg Mhichíl is visually stunning.
-There is a need to balance the provision of facilities for visitors, guides and project teams with the possible impact on the setting of the island of temporary structures, signage and toilets.
-The ongoing refurbishment and planned reuse of the lighthouse as staff accommodation will facilitate the removal of many of these temporary structures, thereby improving the visual amenity of the island.
+As with all WHSs, there is a need to balance the provision of facilities for visitors, guides and project teams with the possible impact on the setting of the island of temporary structures, signage and toilets.
+The reuse of the lighthouse as staff accommodation will allow the removal of many of these structures, thereby improving the visual amenity of the island.